ZihengZZH/awesome-multimodal-machine-translation/resource_list_abs.md

   * You et al. (2016)
   * CVPR'16
   * Automatically generating a natural language description of an image has attracted interests recently both because of its importance in practical applications and because it connects two major artificial intelligence fields: computer vision and natural language processing.
 Existing approaches are either top-down, which start from a gist of an image and convert it into words, or bottom-up, which come up with words describing various aspects of an image and then combine them.
 In this paper, we propose a new algorithm that combines both approaches through a model of semantic attention.
 Our algorithm learns to selectively attend to semantic concept proposals and fuse them into hidden states and outputs of recurrent neural networks.
 The selection and fusion form a feedback connecting the top-down and bottom-up computation.
 We evaluate our algorithm on two public benchmarks: Microsoft COCO and Flickr30K.
 Experimental results show that our algorithm significantly outperforms the state-of-the-art approaches consistently across different evaluation metrics.

+#### Multi-Source Neural Translation [[pdf](https://pdfs.semanticscholar.org/e4c3/aa6fef525c9ed4688125ef932a2afbbae851.pdf)] <!-- omit in toc -->
+  * Zoph et al. (2016)
+  * arXiv
+  * We build a multi-source machine translation model and train it to maximize the probability of a target English string given French and German sources.
+Using the neural encoder-decoder framework, we explore several combination methods and report up to +4.8 BLEU increases on top of a very strong attention-based neural translation model.

 **2017** {#10}